robwilliams/cowtown/repair.md

 <p><h4><strong>"This guy did a better setup on my Les Paul than the Gibson Custom Shop!
 Highly recommended, excellent aftercare too."</strong> - <u>Rob Hedison</u> of <a href="http://www.steel-monkey.com/index.html">Steel Monkey.</a></h4></p>
 <br>

-<h4><p>In life, it really matters that things work properly - imagine if your internet connection stopped working, or your phone, car or your guitar...!</p></h4>
+<p>In life, it really matters that things work properly - imagine if your internet connection stopped working, or your phone, car or your guitar...!</p>

 <p>You already know how a car splutters and judders when there's something wrong with the engine, don't you?</p>
 <p>Well, it turns out that guitars are like that, too. </p>